 The residence is located wherever a person intents to remain.
 The registration at the municipal administration is not the only criteria to determine one’s residence.
 The residence remains unchanged until a new one will be established.

-Since 1st June 2002, with the entry into force of the Agreement on the Free Movement of Persons between the European Union and Switzerland (AFMP) persons with residence in the EU/EFTA and employment in Switzerland (border workers) are also subject to compulsory Swiss health insurance.
+On the basis of the Agreement on the Free Movement of Persons between the European Union and Switzerland, the EFTA Convention and the Switzerland-UK Social Security Agreement, persons who live in the EU, Iceland, Norway or the UK and work in Switzerland (e.g. cross-border workers) are also subject to compulsory insurance in Switzerland.